The End (The X-Files): Plot

 In Vancouver, an international chess tournament is held at an arena between Anatole Klebanow, a Russian grandmaster, and Gibson Praise (Jeff Gulka), a young American prodigy.
-In the rafters, the Shooter, an MIB assassin, prepares to fire at Gibson.
-However, Gibson senses the Shooter's presence, and manages to discreetly dodge the shot, which kills Klebanow instead.
+In the rafters, the Shooter, an assassin, prepares to fire at Gibson.
+However, Gibson senses the Shooter's presence and manages to discreetly dodge the shot, which kills Klebanow instead.

 Elsewhere in Canada, the Smoking Man (William B. Davis) is found by Alex Krycek (Nicholas Lea).
 At FBI Headquarters, Walter Skinner (Mitch Pileggi) reveals to Fox Mulder (David Duchovny) that Jeffrey Spender (Chris Owens) is leading the case investigating the shooting.
-Despite Spender's request that Mulder not be involved, he bursts into the meeting and offers the explanation that the assassin was firing at Gibson, not the Russian.
-In the meeting is Diana Fowley (Mimi Rogers), an acquaintance from Mulder's past.
-The Smoking Man is reunited with the Syndicate members, including the First Elder and the Well-Manicured Man, who want him to help them with the situation concerning Gibson.
-Fowley accompanies Mulder and Dana Scully (Gillian Anderson) as they go visit Gibson in Gaithersburg, Maryland.
+Despite Spender's request that Mulder not be involved, he bursts into the briefing and offers the explanation that the assassin was firing at Gibson, not Klebanow.
+Attending the meeting is Diana Fowley (Mimi Rogers), an acquaintance from Mulder's past.
+The Smoking Man is reunited with members of the Syndicate, including the First Elder and the Well-Manicured Man, who want him to help them with the situation concerning Gibson.
+Fowley accompanies Mulder and Dana Scully (Gillian Anderson) when they visit Gibson in Gaithersburg, Maryland.
 Mulder believes that Gibson can read minds, hence his expertise at chess.
-Scully learns that Mulder and Diana know each other from long ago.
+Scully learns that Mulder and Fowley know each other from long ago.